Did Milo Ventimiglia Reveal How Jack Dies On ‘This Is Us’? [Spoilers]

 “Dan Fogelman, our creator, said to me that no matter what, even though Jack is dead in the present day, that I’m not going anywhere.
 Even though when you do find out how and when and why Jack died, it doesn’t mean that the character is gone or I’m gone, its just you shift direction and tell a different story.
 He equates it to having a family album ― you open up to a random page and you just start telling a story based on that photo.”

-What do you think about what Milo Ventimiglia revealed about the upcoming This is Us season finale?
+What do you think about what Milo Ventimiglia revealed about the upcoming This Is Us season finale?
 Leave your thoughts in the comments below.

 [Featured Image by Frederick M. Brown/Getty Images]